Complex file-handling with HIPAA compliance

 When considering the sensitive nature of healthcare data and the liability of HIPAA penalties, this type of compliance must be taken seriously.

 After having wrestled with maintaining their own infrastructure for handling files, CE Learning Systems moved their file handling to Uploadcare.
-They implemented Uploadcare’s upload widget throughout their application to ingest their users’ files and use Uploadcare’s REST API to manage the files from there.
+They implemented Uploadcare’s upload widget throughout their application to upload their users’ files and use Uploadcare’s REST API to manage the files from there.
 This has three direct benefits:

 First, they are now able to reliably accept large file uploads: in this case, videos.
 No longer are they plagued with failed uploads that have to be tracked down and resolved by developer and customers service representatives.